-This broker, along with BFP Options and BFP FX (pay attention on this one) are part of the same company and all will take you money but will not honour a request for a withdrawal of your funds.
+This broker, along with BFP Options and BFP FX (pay attention to this one) are part of the same company and all will take you money but will not honor a request for a withdrawal of your funds.

 First of all, they have unrealistic spreads on demo accounts.
 That’s kind of fishing.
 When we tested BFP Markets’s MT4, the spreads on EUR/USD were floating from 0 to 0.4 pips, without any commission fees.

 The signs of confirmation

 The way you know if a broker is a legal company or not depends on if they have a license from a regulatory body like CySEC in the European Union or ASIC in Australia.

-Recommendation – We don’t recommend BFP Markets.
+We don’t recommend BFP Markets.